abhishekarya1/DSA-2k23/maths.md

 Ex - ways of rearranging string "ABC" will be 6 - "ABC", "ACB", "BAC", "BCA", "CAB", "CBA"

-Combinations: ways of arranging elements where order doesn't matter nPr = n!/(n-r)!*r!
+Combinations: ways of arranging elements where ordering doesn't matter nPr = n!/(n-r)!*r!

 Ex - ways of forming two letter words from string "ABC" will be just 3 - "AB", "AC", "BC".
 Since order doesn't matter, "AB" and "BA" are equivalent here.